bobbeli/mAARE/README.md

 # mAARE App
-> Displays the current temperature of the Aare (River in Switzerland) in a beautiful way.
+Displays the current temperature of the Aare (River in Switzerland) in a beautiful way.

 [![Swift Version][swift-image]][swift-url]
 [![License][license-image]][license-url]

-One to two paragraph statement about your product and what it does.

 ![](screenshot.png)